ximeguerron/ForecastingModels/README.md

 [Index](#Home)

 ## 2. Jupiter Notebooks {#notebook}
-The notebooks of the study are available here.
+The study notebooks are available here.

 ### 2.1 Model Development Notebook
 The notebook, which performs the models' training and validation, is available on the link, and the directories required for execution are detailed on the readme.txt file

 <p align="center">
     <a href="https://drive.google.com/file/d/119A84lUytPZH5oi05jGiDRFsKz3wfdvK/view?usp=sharing">
         <img src="./imgs/colab.png" alt="Open In Colab"/>